Dnieper: Fauna

 The river is part of the quagga mussel's native range.
 The mussel has been accidentally introduced around the world, where it has become an invasive species.

 Delta

-The city of Kherson lies near to the Dnieper delta.
+The city of Kherson lies on the northern bank, upstream of the Dnieper delta, before the Dnieper meets the Southern Bug river in the Dnieper–Bug estuary.

 Ecology

 Nowadays the Dnieper River suffers from anthropogenic influence resulting in numerous emissions of pollutants.
 The Dnieper is close to the Prydniprovsky Chemical Plant radioactive dumps (near Kamianske) and susceptible to leakage of its radioactive waste.
 The river is also close to the Chernobyl Nuclear Power Station (Chernobyl Exclusion Zone) which is located next to the mouth of the Pripyat River.

 Navigation

 Almost 2000 km of the river is navigable (to the city of Dorogobuzh).
-The Dnieper is important for transportation in the economy of Ukraine.
+90% of river transport in Ukraine occurs on the Dnieper, however, its overall contribution to total transport is less than 0.5%.
 Its reservoirs have large ship locks, allowing vessels of up to 270 × 18 m access as far as the port of Kyiv, and thus are an important transportation corridor.
 The river is used by passenger vessels as well.
 Inland cruises on the rivers Danube and Dnieper have had a growing market in recent decades.

 Upstream from Kyiv, the Dnieper receives the water of the Pripyat River.
 This navigable river connects to the Dnieper-Bug canal, the link with the Bug River.
 Historically, a connection with the Western European waterways was possible, but a weir without any ship lock near the town of Brest, Belarus, has interrupted this international waterway.
 Poor political relations between Western Europe and Belarus mean there is little likelihood of reopening this waterway in the near future.
 River navigation is interrupted each year by freezing and severe winter storms.